CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 root.render(<CountApp />);
 ```

 In regular HTML, we can use the attribute `<div onclick="...">` to run some javascript event handling code.
-In react we will use the `onClick` prop instead.
+In React we will use the `onClick` prop instead.

-- notice the camel casing of standard html attributes `className`, `onClick` in react
+- notice the camel casing of standard html attributes such as `className` and `onClick` in React
-- onClick receives a function (callback) that will run in response to the event
+- `onClick` receives a function (_callback_) that will run in response to the event
 - what happens if you change it to just `onClick={ alert('The button was pressed!') }`?
 - `onClick` works with other html tags, such as img, div, h1, etc.
 - `e` stands for event, it contains information about the user event, such as which mouse button was used to click.